EyasuTeshome/shifttracker/job-search/three-ways-to-practice-interviews.md

-# Three ways to practice interviews
+# Four ways to practice interviews

 Here are three ways you can practice interviews, in order of preference.